 We won't charge you admin fees if you want to make changes to your policy, but your premium may go up or down as a result of any changes you make.

-If you don't tell us about any changes in your circumstances or you give us incorrect or inaccurate information between the date you buy the policy and the policy start date, or after the policy start date, it could invalidate all or part of your policy, and we might turn down claims or not pay them in full.
+If you don't tell us about any changes in your circumstances, or you give us incorrect or inaccurate information between the date you buy the policy and the policy start date, or after the policy start date, it could invalidate all or part of your policy.
+If this happens, we might turn down claims - or not pay them in full.

 Whether you choose the convenience of automatic renewal or choose manual renewal, your renewal price won't be any higher than one given to a new customer with like-for-like details.